-- (1) $(0 \rightarrow 1)$ is the boolean mode which classifies the property of being equivalent to a poset (i.e. the mode of propositional logic). - (2) Set is the discrete mode, which classifies the property of being equivalent to an ordinary category (i.e. the mode of ordinary, as opposed to "higher", mathematics). - (3) Ab is the discrete additive mode, which classifies the property of being equivalent to an ordinary additive category. - (4) S is the pointed mode, which classifies the property of having a zero object. - (5) Sp is the stable mode, which classifies the property of being stable.
+- (1) $(0 \to 1)$ is the boolean mode which classifies the property of being equivalent to a poset (i.e. the mode of propositional logic). - (2) Set is the discrete mode, which classifies the property of being equivalent to an ordinary category (i.e. the mode of ordinary, as opposed to "higher", mathematics). - (3) Ab is the discrete additive mode, which classifies the property of being equivalent to an ordinary additive category. - (4) \mathcal{S} is the pointed mode, which classifies the property of having a zero object.

-$[\]overline{^{14}}$ All these can be found in [26, Section 4.8.2] with the exception of (3), which can be deduced from Proposition 5.2.10.
+15All these can be found in [Lura, Section 4.8.2] with the exception of (3), which can be deduced from Proposition 5.2.10.